sansajn/bullet-physics-starter/readme.md

 }
 ```

 From the sample output we can see that the falling body ends on `(2.00006, -5.00001, 9.15244e-05)` position as expected.
-Pretty cool, what do you think ?
+Pretty cool, what do you think?

-> **tip**: see great [Learning Game Physics with Bullet Physics and OpenGL][Book] book for further reference

-> **advanced tip**: there are a lot more samples there in [`bullet3/examples`](https://github.com/bulletphysics/bullet3/tree/master/examples) directory
+> **advanced tip**: watch out other bullet samples from [`bullet3/examples`](https://github.com/bulletphysics/bullet3/tree/master/examples) directory

 [Bullet]: https://bulletphysics.org